cdsittampalam/documentation/docs/Partner API.md

 The Partner API includes rate limiting when users add funds.
 To ensure that the API can handle requests reliably, the API creates no more than 1 fund every 15 seconds.

 If this limit is exceeded, an HTTP 429 Too Many Requests response status code appears.
-More details on response codes are provided in the [Reference Docs](/api).
+The [Reference Docs](/api) provides more details on response codes.

 Quick-Start Guide